 When cards are seen for the first time, they start at step one.
 This means answering Good on a card for the first time will show it one more time in 10 minutes, and the initial 1 minute step will be skipped.
 If you push Again, though, the card will come back in 1 minute.

-You can use the 1, 2 and 3 keys on your keyboard to select a particular button, where 1 is Again.
-Pressing the spacebar will select Good.
+You can use the 1, 2, 3 and 4 keys on your keyboard to select a particular button, where 1 is Again.
+Pressing Space or Enter will select Good.

 If there are no other cards to show you, Anki will show learning cards again even if their delay has not elapsed completely.
-If you’d prefer to wait the full learning delay, you can change this behaviour in the preferences.
+If you’d prefer to wait the full learning delay, you can change this behaviour in Preferences>Scheduling>Learn Ahead Limit.